-• Siuslaw River above Esmond Creek (SAE, 10984): This location is an established LASAR site and helps characterize the temperature regime in the mid-to-upper Siuslaw River.
-Continuous temperature data was collected here in 2005 and 2015.
+• Siuslaw River above Esmond Creek, temp.
+(SAE, 10984): This location is an established LASAR site and helps characterize the temperature regime in the mid-to-upper Siuslaw River.
+Continuous temperature data was collected here in 2005, 2015 and 2016.

-• Siuslaw River above Pheasant Creek (SPT, 39318): This location is an established LASAR site and helps characterize the temperature regime in the middle Upper Siuslaw sub-basin.
-Continuous temperature data was collected here in 2005 and 2015.
+• Siuslaw River above Pheasant Creek, temp.
+(SPT, 39318): This location is an established LASAR site and helps characterize the temperature regime in the middle Upper Siuslaw sub-basin.
+Continuous temperature data was collected here in 2005, 2015 and 2016.

-• Siuslaw above Doe Creek (SDT, 34880): This location is an established LASAR site in the Upper Siuslaw site which will facilitate an understanding of the temperature regime of the upper reaches in the mainstem Siuslaw.
+• Siuslaw above Doe Creek, temp.
+(SDT, 34880): This location is an established LASAR site in the Upper Siuslaw site which will facilitate an understanding of the temperature regime of the upper reaches in the mainstem Siuslaw.
 This site is located below Siuslaw Falls and above the transition into forested land managed by the BLM and industrial timber companies.
-Continuous temperature data was collected in 2005, 2014, and 2015.
+Continuous temperature data was collected in 2005 and 2014-2016.

-• Upper Siuslaw River below North and South Forks (FRB, 38329): This site is located just upstream of the LO- 16 grab sample site.
+• Upper Siuslaw River below North and South Forks, CDO/temp.
+(FRB, 38329): This site is located just upstream of the LO- 16 grab sample site.
 Continuous temperature and conductivity data has been collected during the summers of 2014 and 2015.
-SWC deployed a continuous DO/temperature logger in the summer of 2016 to determine the extent of dissolved oxygen conditions near the headwaters and compare them with the TWS and SBT sites.
+SWC started deploying a continuous DO/temperature logger in the summer of 2016 to determine the extent of dissolved oxygen conditions near the headwaters and compare them with the TWS and SBT sites.